Emend

 3. Hormonal Birth Control: Aprepitant may reduce the effectiveness of hormonal birth control methods like pills, patches, or rings, increasing the risk of pregnancy.
 It is advisable to use a backup method of contraception during treatment and for one month after the last dose.

-4. Blood Thinning Medication: For patients taking warfarin, aprepitant may affect how well the blood thinner works.
+4. Blood Thinning Medication: For patients taking Warfarin, aprepitant may affect how well the blood thinner works.
 Blood tests are recommended within the two weeks following aprepitant treatment to ensure proper warfarin function.

 5. Similar Medications: Aprepitant is comparable to fosaprepitant, and these medications should not be used together.